Skip to content

 Deleting a Vessel

-Finally, once you are done with your test, you may want to stop your gameserver.
+Finally, once you are done with your test, you may want to stop your game server.
 You can do so by deleting the Vessel using the REST API.

 curl -X 'DELETE' \

-"https://${GAMEFABRIC_URL}/api/formation/v1beta1/environments/${ENV}/vessels/${VESSSEL_NAME}" \
+"https://${GAMEFABRIC_URL}/api/formation/v1/environments/${ENV}/vessels/${VESSEL_NAME}" \

 -H "Authorization: Bearer ${GF_API_TOKEN}"